amacss-utsc/amacss_constitution/README.md

 4.5.1.7 – Attend all Departmental Student Association Council meetings, except in exceptional circumstances, in which case a designate may be sent.

-4.5.1.8 – They must not be a current executive of any other Departmental Student Association during the time of the Presidency.

-4.5.1.9 – If they wish to be on a work term during the Fall or Winter semester, a previous agreement with the association Vice Presidents should be made.
+4.5.1.8 – If they wish to be on a work term during the Fall or Winter semester, a previous agreement with the association Vice Presidents should be made.

-4.5.1.10 – He or she is required to implement one (1) new improvement/feature during their term.

 </ul>